benjaminoakes/www.benjaminoakes.com/mental_antidotes.md

 How to address:

-- Accept the reality of the situation
+- Accept the reality of the situation.
+It's true, whether it's desired or not.
+- Realize that you can act to improve the situation.

 Related: